-The NSF and other certifying bodies have special requirements for lighting to be deemed food safe, and we have LED lighting that is certified to meet these standards.
+The NSF and other certifying bodies have special requirements for lighting to be deemed food safe, and we have industrial LED lighting that is certified to meet these standards.
 Here are just some of the standards LED lights can meet:

 - IP69K certified, meaning the fixtures can withstand high levels of water jets for cleaning

 - NEMA enclosure ratings, meaning the fixtures won't be affected by dust and other particles

 - Mercury-free, unlike traditional bulbs, which pose storage, safety, and disposal concerns

 - NSF/ANSI certifications to meet splash zone (products judged on smoothness, resistance to corrosion, and ability to be manually cleaned) and food safety (toxicology analysis) requirements